agude/agude.github.io/_posts/2021-11-22-management_vs_ic_the_pyramid_and_the_spire.md

 {% capture file_dir %}/files/pyramid/{% endcapture %}

-Most tech companies have two tracks for engineers, data scientists, and other technical people:[^engineer] an individual contributer (IC) track and a manager track.
+Most tech companies have two tracks for engineers, data scientists, and other technical people: an individual contributer (IC) track and a manager track.
-The intent is that a technical person should be able to advance their career without switching to managing people---which is an entirely different skill set and job.
+The intent is that a technical person should be able to advance their career along the IC track without switching to managing people---which is an entirely different skill set and job.

 I have been on both tracks, and while it is true that you can continue to be promoted without going into management, there are some trade offs.

-[^engineer]: Which I will refer to as "engineers" from here on.
+Many of these trade offs are discussed in depth elsewhere, but there is one I want to highlight that that is less obvious: _There is more room at the top of the manager track than the IC track._

 ## The Structure of the tracks